Indonesia takes global cues. Sustainability in back seat as economy wins over ecology

 Stay tuned as we monitor the situation on the nationalization of palm oil plantations in Indonesia.

-Published January 10, 2026 CSPO Watch
+Published January 18, 2026 CSPO Watch

 Sustainability a long game

-The Indonesian government can undo much of the reputational damage in 2026 as it seeks to seize another five million hectares of “illegal palm oil plantations” this year.
+As for the sustainability of its palm oil industry, the Indonesian government can undo much of the reputational damage in 2026 as it seeks to seize another five million hectares of “illegal palm oil plantations” this year.

 The implications could stun the Indonesian palm oil industry.
 A Reuters report on the plantation seizures in 2025 found widespread fear among investors and analysts about their future operations and the impact of the crackdown on global supply.